dcarda/docker.example01/Step_1/README.md

 FROM alpine:3.11.6
 ```

-I usually add Bash because I always seem to need to need to get in an look at the container.
-Curl is used to download stuff and will be removed later.
+I usually add Bash because I always seem to need to need to get in and look at the container.
+Curl is used to download files and will be removed later.

 ```text
 #  ----------------------------------------------------------------